papyroplastics/memoria-somasafe-shared/docs/anomalies-and-distillation.md

 ### Soft labels

 The label is not a bare 0/1.
-Each window gets a **soft label in [0, 1]**: how far past its threshold the score ranks within the subject's own clean distribution.
-Concretely, the score's rank in the clean CDF is rescaled so that the threshold maps to 0 and the top of the clean distribution maps to 1.
-A window below threshold gets exactly 0, so `label > 0` reproduces the hard decision exactly, while windows well beyond the threshold are marked more confidently than windows that barely crossed it.
+Each window gets a **soft label in [0, 1]**:
+`sigmoid((error − threshold) / s)`, where `s` is the standard deviation of that subject's own clean-window scores.
+The signed distance to the threshold says which side of the decision the window falls on and how far; dividing by `s` puts that distance on the subject's own error scale — reconstruction-error magnitude varies between people (§4), so without it the same logit would mean different things for different subjects.
+The sigmoid then ramps smoothly: a window right at the threshold gets `0.5`, so `label > 0.5` reproduces the hard decision, while windows well beyond it saturate toward 1 and windows well below toward 0.
 That gradation is information the student can learn from and a hard label would throw away.

-The soft labels are then smoothed with a small **temporal median filter** over neighbouring windows, which suppresses isolated single-window flickers — real events span many windows (§2), so an isolated flag is more likely noise than signal.

 The result is a label set shaped exactly like the real feature dataset, so the student's training run consumes it by pointing at a different directory and changing nothing else.